We need not shrink from this world. We can be in meaningful relationship with Earth, taking what is wholesome and joyfully reciprocating.

-Welcome to One Earth Sangha, a virtual EcoDharma center supporting a global community in the Path of Engaged Practice.
+Welcome to One Earth Sangha, an EcoDharma network supporting a global community in the Path of Engaged Practice.

 As ten thousand years of climate stability is ending, the call to develop inner stability has never been more clear.